daypack-dev/daypack-lib/README.md

 ## Architecture and limitations

-Daypack does not aim to be a general solver, and only supports a limited set of constraints (which are listed above).
+Daypack does not aim to be a general solver, and only supports a limited set of constraints (which are listed above)

-Also Daypack only uses a backtracking search procedure with pruning (implemented using lazy sequences) for solving the constraints, and does not use any advanced or potentially more efficient constraint solving techniques.
+Furthermore, Daypack only uses a backtracking search procedure with pruning (implemented using lazy sequences) for solving the constraints, and does not use any advanced or potentially more efficient constraint solving techniques

 It is subsequently inferior to a lot of other automatic task scheduling software, and cannot accomodate very complex scheduling scenarios